objeck/objeck-lang/core/debugger/README.md

 ## Debugger

 ### Design
-Enables the debugging of code.
-Debugger is built around an interpreter that processes command-line [requests](https://www.objeck.org/getting_started.html#debugger).
-Code must be compiled with the ``-debug`` to work with the debugger.
+Provides support for command-line debugging.
+The debugger is built around a [command](https://www.objeck.org/getting_started.html#debugger) driven interpreter.
+Code must be compiled with the ``-debug`` flag to work with the debugger.

 ### Implementation
 C++ using the STL